Andrei Gromyko: Head of state, retirement and death

 Gromyko held the office of the Chairman of the Presidium of the Supreme Soviet; although de jure he was head of state, in practice this was a largely ceremonial role and his influence in ruling circles diminished.
 A number of First World journalists believed Gromyko was uncomfortable with many of Gorbachev's reforms, however, in his Memoirs Gromyko wrote fondly of Gorbachev and the policy of perestroika.
 Gromyko believed that perestroika was about working for the construction of a socialist society and saw glasnost and perestroika as an attempt at making the USSR more democratic.

 During a party conference in July 1988, Vladimir Melnikov called for Gromyko's resignation.
 Melnikov blamed Brezhnev for the economic and political stagnation that had hit the Soviet Union, seeing that Gromyko, as a prominent member of the Brezhnev leadership, was one of the men who had led the USSR into the crisis.
 Gromyko was promptly defended as "a man respected by the people" in a note by an anonymous delegate.
-After discussing it with his wife Gromyko decided to leave Soviet politics for good.
+After discussing it with his wife, Gromyko decided to leave Soviet politics for good.
 Gromyko recounts in his Memoirs that before he made it official he told Gorbachev that he wished to resign.
 The following day, 1 October 1988, Gromyko sat beside Gorbachev, Yegor Ligachev and Nikolai Ryzhkov in the Supreme Soviet to make his resignation official:

 Such moments in life are just as memorable as when one is appointed to prominent positions.
 When my comrades took farewell to me, I was equally moved as I had ever been when I was given an important office.
 What I thought most about was that I had finished my duties towards the people, the Party and the state.
 This memory is very precious to me.

 Gorbachev succeeded Gromyko in office as Chairman of the Presidium of the Supreme Soviet.
-After his resignation Gorbachev praised Gromyko for his half-century of service to USSR.
+After his resignation, Gorbachev praised Gromyko for his half-century of service to USSR.
 Critics, such as Alexander Belonogov, the Permanent Representative of the Soviet Union to the United Nations, claimed Gromyko's foreign policy was permeated with "a spirit of intolerance and confrontation".

 After retiring from active politics in 1989, Gromyko started working on his memoirs.
 Gromyko died on 2 July 1989, just 16 days before what would have been his 80th birthday, after being hospitalized for a vascular problem that was not further identified.
 His death was followed by a minute of silence at the Congress of People's Deputies to commemorate him.
 The Telegraph Agency of the Soviet Union (TASS), the central news organ in the USSR, called him one of the country's most "prominent leaders".
-And the President of the United States, George H. W. Bush, sent his condolences to Gromyko's son, Anatoly.
-Gromyko was offered a grave in the Kremlin Wall Necropolis, but at the request of his family he was not buried near the Moscow Kremlin Wall but instead at the Novodevichy Cemetery.
+The President of the United States, George H. W. Bush, sent his condolences to Gromyko's son, Anatoly.
+Gromyko was offered a grave in the Kremlin Wall Necropolis, but at the request of his family he was interred in the Novodevichy Cemetery in Moscow.